Defender API: Features, Functionality, and Usage

 Resources overview

 The following resources are accessible via the Lumu Defender API.
-These are core concepts of Lumu Portal that you should familiarize yourself with.
+These are familiar terms that can be traced to their counterpart in the Lumu Portal.

 Resource